-The Mobility Centre was originally a department based at Banstead Place which provided support regarding mobility and assistive technology to the residents.
-In 1983 the department was expanding so much it purchased two wooden buildings onsite for staff accommodation, which they had bought from the Department of Transport for only £10.
+QEF Mobility Services was originally developed at Banstead Place to provide support to residents with mobility and assistive technology.
+In 1983 the department opened to the general public as well creating the UK's first mobility centre.
+It expanded so much they purchased two wooden buildings onsite for staff accommodation, which they had bought from the Department of Transport for only £10.
 In 1990 the entire mobility department moved to a refurbished ward on the site of Queen Mary’s Hospital for Children in Carshalton, where it remains today.
-The service today still offers assistance with wheelchairs, scooters, and assistive technology, with the addition of providing driving assessments, a driving school for people with disabilities, and a support service specially created to reduce the anxieties and stress for people with disabilities before and during air travel.
+It is one of only a few mobility centres in the UK with a private track, enabling disabled people to experience driving for the first time without needing to be on the road.